Types of Hearing Loss

 - Refer to Sensorineural and Conductive hearing loss causes

 Listen 2 Life Hearing Center is the expert in assessing and diagnosing hearing loss and disorders.
 We also offer the most competitive hearing aid pricing and highest rated aftercare program in Philadelphia.
-We are thoroughly familiar with just about every heating aid model and type, from Oticon to Signia (Siemens), Sonic, Phonak, and Starkey.
+We are thoroughly familiar with just about every hearing aid model and type, from Signia, Oticon, Sonic, Phonak, and Starkey.